anshuljain0703/Array/README.md

-Array Code Repository
+**Array Code Repository**

 This repository showcases my array-related code implementations in Java.
 The code files include various techniques and algorithms that demonstrate efficient array handling and manipulation.

-Features
+**Features**

-Basic array operations (insertion, deletion, traversal)
+-Basic array operations (insertion, deletion, traversal)

-Duplicate detection using brute force
+-Duplicate detection using brute force

-searching algorithms
+-Searching algorithms

-Common array challenges with solutions and much more.
+-Common array challenges with solutions and much more.